1stage/Aquarius-MX/src/rom/v2-0/README.md

 ### FORMAT:
  - KEY SOUND [ON | OFF]
    - Action: Turns key click ON or OFF
+ - KEY *string*
+   - Action: Causes BASIC to act as though the characters in *string* are being typed on the keyboard.
+     - Returns LS Error if *string* is longer than 15 characters.

 ### EXAMPLES:
 ` KEY SOUND OFF `